project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/17-michele-manelli-regenerating-italys-wine-industry.md

 ---
-title: 17 Michele Manelli, regenerating Italy's wine industry
+title: 17 Michele Manelli Regenerating Italys Wine Industry
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-09-01)